 Brendan Woods (@brendan_woods) presented on “GDRP, WordPress and You” which gave great insight into the greatest overhaul of data laws to Europe in 20 years, however its effect goes beyond the borders of the European Union.
 As said by Brendan “Not only is the landscape of data law changing, but with data breaches from Equifax and Facebook, it’s now more important than ever that businesses remain careful and trustworthy data stewards”.

-Sharing rewards others as well as yourself
+Sharing rewards others, as well as yourself

 The satisfaction and enjoyment I get out of sharing my knowledge with others, however great or small trumps any of my public speaking fears.
 Having a few amazing friends / hecklers in the audience also helped ease my nerves too.
-No greater feeling comes from when you help others and then ten-fold when you receive quality interaction from those listening as it indicates something you shared resonated with them and was useful or helpful.
+No greater feeling comes from when you help others and then ten-fold when you receive quality interaction from those listening as it indicates something you shared resonated with them and was helpful.

 Presenting at WordCamp Sydney 2018 and occasionally at local WordPress Meetups has helped me see an area I’m keen to pursue further in my career so you may see me presenting again at future WordPress events.